Child Pregnancy: What To Do, How to Act

 You are not obligated to act on every suggestion made by others.

 Family members may strongly disagree on some decisions.

-Ultimately, it’s your daughter and the life inside of her who are affected by the decisions made by your family.
+Ultimately, it’s your daughter’s life and the life inside of her who are affected by her decision.

 Decisions, Decisions...
 Your daughter faces many decisions.
 Be her guide as she considers her options.

 How much do you and she actually know about how adoption works today?

 Would this option free her to continue the life she’d planned for herself?

 Have you considered the statistics which dramatically demonstrate the importance of a father in a child’s life?